UFC Fight Night: Hall vs. Silva: Background

 A middleweight bout between former UFC Middleweight Champion Anderson Silva and Uriah Hall served as the headliner.
 The pairing was initially scheduled to meet at UFC 198 in May 2016.
 However, Silva pulled out due to acute cholecystitis, which required a cholecystectomy.

 Raulian Paiva was expected to face Amir Albazi in a flyweight bout at the event.
 However, Paiva pulled out of the fight on September 11 citing a knee injury.
 He was replaced by Zhalgas Zhumagulov and their contest was expected to take place at UFC on ESPN: Smith vs. Clark.

 A middleweight bout between Wellington Turman and Sean Strickland was expected to take place at the event.
 However, Turman pulled out on September 29 due to COVID-19 sequelae that prevented him from training after his two-week quarantine period for the disease ended on September 24.
 He was replaced by Jack Marshman.

 A middleweight bout between Krzysztof Jotko and Makhmud Muradov was briefly scheduled to take place at UFC Fight Night: Ortega vs. The Korean Zombie two weeks earlier, before being moved to this event.
 However, Jotko pulled out of the bout due to a broken toe and he was replaced by Kevin Holland.
 In turn, the bout then suffered another setback during fight week as Muradov tested positive for COVID-19 and had to pull out.
 Holland faced promotional newcomer Charlie Ontiveros.

-Aaron Phillips was expected to face Adrian Yanez in a bantamweight bout at the event, but Phillips pulled out on October 20 due to an undisclosed injury.
-Yanez faced promotional newcomer Victor Rodriguez.
+Aaron Phillips was expected to face Adrian Yañez in a bantamweight bout at the event, but Phillips pulled out on October 20 due to an undisclosed injury.
+Yañez faced promotional newcomer Victor Rodriguez.

 A day before the event, a women's flyweight bout between Priscila Cachoeira and Cortney Casey was scrapped due to Cachoeira having weight cut issues.

 At the weigh-ins, Jack Marshman and Cole Williams missed weight for their respective bouts.
 Marshman weighed in at 187.5 pounds, one and a half pounds over the middleweight non-title fight limit.
 Williams weighed in at 175.5 pounds, four and a half pounds over the welterweight non-title fight limit.
 Both of their bouts proceeded at catchweight and they were each fined a percentage of their individual purses, which went to their opponents Sean Strickland and Jason Witt.